Don't wait for motivation to come. Go get it!

 - Procrastination is often simply a confusion.
 It’s easy to notice that when we start something new or continue to do something that we consider difficult that generates feelings of confusion and anxiety.
 What happens next, well our focus is gone and we become distracted.
 Then we noticed that our path to success is temporarily blocked just like our movement towards the goal.

 - Know the difference between Obstacles and Excuses.
 An obstacle is a thing that blocks you and prevents you from progress.
 You know that this is an obstruction when life becomes tough and something bad happens.
 In order to overcome this, you need to be aware of the problem and make a plan, some sort of crisis management plan and start to implement it.
 MY ADVICE: Don’t force the solution, let it come to you.
 How can we do this?
-By being mindful, observing and noting what is really happening.
+By being mindful, observing and noticing what is really happening.
 You should always rely on your intuition, your inner voice will always tell you the truth.
 You just have to learn how to listen to it.
 An excuse, on the other hand, is some kind of defense mechanism that we use when we feel tired, anxious, bored or just not in the mood to do something.
 It’s quite easy to overcome this because it’s not a real problem but a mind game we play with ourselves.

 - Ask yourself a question: What is that is holding me back?
 What is exactly standing between me and my goal?
-Is a real obstacle or a simple excuse?
+Is it a real obstacle or a simple excuse?
 What I should/can do to complete my activity and achieve my goal?
 What advice would I give to my best friend if they had the same problem?

 - Sometimes the thing that blocks us and makes us procrastinating is the fear of change or even the fear of positive outcome (those who have a tendency to a pessimistic bias knows exactly what I am talking about) – This is the exact moment to ask yourself a question: What is the good reason for doing this activity/project?
 Why I’ve started doing this in the first place?

 6. Practice Being Present